Shadow Puppet Play

 Shadow Puppet Origin and Legend

-Chinese shadow puppet was originated in Xi'an.
-Shadow puppets are jointed puppets made of thin donkey or cowhide.
-They are famous throughout China and versions of it can be found in many parts of the country.
+Chinese shadow puppets originated in Xi'an.
+Shadow puppets are joint puppets made of thin donkeys or cowhides.
+They are famous throughout China and versions of them can be found in many parts of the country.

 Xi'an Shadow Puppets Play

 Since the Tang Dynasties (618 BC – 907 BC), Shadow puppetry became a sophisticated art in China and wins the heart of people of all social statues with its lingering music, exquisite sculpture, brick color, and lively performance.

 During shadow puppet play, the puppets are controlled with thin sticks similar to chopsticks.
 They are moved behind a screen with a light behind them.
 The shadows of the puppets are shown on the screen and can be seen by the audience.
 A puppet play often shows Chinese legends, battles, and mythological creatures.
 A small band of musicians is accompanied during the play.

 Recommended China tour with Shadow Puppet play arranged on request:

 Or contact us for a tailor-made China tour!

 - Great wall Giant Panda Peking Opera Chinese Cuisine

 - Naxi culture & dress Terracotta Warriors Acrobatics

 - Chinese Kungfu Chinese Architecture The Softness of Silk